Designer Tips for Using Color in the Garden

 Lavender ball-shaped flowers bloom in front of a big mass of yellow flowers

-Using Multiple Colors: When we use many colors in the garden, we choose one or two main colors and relegate other colors to a supporting role.
-The eye is drawn to our main color, while the supporting colors allow the eye a place to rest.
+Using Multiple Colors: When using several colors in the garden, choose one or two main colors and put other colors in a supporting role.

 5. Color changes with the seasons.